ruimpcastro/product-landing-page/README.md

 User Story #14: My product landing page should have at least one media query.

 User Story #15: My product landing page should utilize CSS flexbox at least once.

+Finished the project with great success.

+Learned a ton about flex positioning and worked hard to get to know how everything was positioned properly.